iseiko/.dotfiles/README.md

 # Thanks to

-- My friend [Ayru](https://github.com/ayrudev) for introducing me to the linux comunity and for helping me with the problems I ran into while configuring my system and learning how to manage arch
+- My friend [Ayru](https://github.com/ayrudev) for introducing me to the linux community and for helping me with the problems I ran into while configuring my system and learning how to manage arch

 - [zDyant](https://github.com/zDyant) for the inspirations on my main configs